Bristol Museum and Art Gallery Entrance

 About

-Bristol Museum & Art Gallery tells the story of our world in every display, from the beginning of time to the present day.
+Bristol Museum & Art Gallery tells stories about the world, from the beginning of time to the present day.

-19 galleries over 3 floors reveal fascinating cultures, ancient civilisations, human invention and creativity, as well as showcasing our beautiful and fragile natural world.
+Nineteen galleries over three floors reveal fascinating cultures, ancient civilisations, human invention and creativity, as well as showcasing our beautiful and fragile natural world.
 With thousands of amazing objects on display, one visit just isn't enough!

 World-class collections of art, archaeology, geology and natural history are displayed inside this beautiful Edwardian building at the top of Park Street and the bottom of Whiteladies Road.

-The Museum also has dynamic exhibitions and events programme throughout the year and a shop and cafe.
+The museum also has a dynamic exhibitions and events programme throughout the year and boasts a gift shop and cafe.

 On the ground floor

-Explore the natural wonders of our region, step back in time to ancient Egypt and Assyria and encounter intriguing objects from the Archaeology and World Cultures collections in the Curiosity gallery.
-Under 7s can try out new activities in the museum's popular play and learn space.
+Explore the natural wonders of our region, step back in time to ancient Egypt and Assyria and encounter intriguing objects from the archaeology and world cultures collections in the Curiosity Gallery.
+Under 7s can visit the museum's popular play and learn space.

 On the first floor

-Take a journey through the last billion years of the history of the planet in the Geology galleries.
+Take a journey through the last billion years of the history of the planet in the geology galleries.
 Amazing fossils allow you to see traces of creatures that have evolved and become extinct on its ever-changing surface.
-Discover sparkling world of minerals, gemstones and crystals including the Bristol Diamond.
+Discover a sparkling world of minerals, gemstones and crystals including the Bristol Diamond.

 In the dinosaur galleries, meet the Bristol dinosaur and some of his friends, including the best-preserved dinosaurs ever found in Britain - the Scelidosaurus.
-The museums wildlife galleries allow you to take a trip through the animal kingdom and see rare, endangered and extinct wildlife from the UK and around the globe.
+A new display showcases Mary Anning’s second significant find, a huge Icthyosaur skull.
+The museum’s wildlife galleries allow you to take a trip through the animal kingdom and see rare, endangered and extinct wildlife from the UK and around the globe.

 On the second floor

 Explore the museum's art galleries.
-Discover Bellini, Cranach, Renior, Pissarro, Sisley, Bomberg, Hepworth and Beryl Cook - amongst other great artists in the seven art galleries.
+Discover Bellini, Cranach, Renior, Pissarro, Sisley, Bomberg, Hepworth and Beryl Cook - among other great artists in the seven art galleries.

 In the Bristol School of Artists gallery, the glittering silver collection is displayed against a backdrop of paintings of Bristol as it was over 200 years ago.

 There are lots of brilliant hands-on areas for you to discover together.
-Explore the family-friendly activity areas, including the new under 7s play area - Curiosity.
-Journey around the museum with one of our colourful trails or get arty at one of our hands-on activity days.
+Explore three family-friendly activity areas.
+Journey around the museum with trails or get arty at a holiday activity day.

 Facilities